CBEP-SoCB-Details/LCWMD_Monitoring/Analysis/Chloride_Analysis_Summary.md

 What these smoothers show is that sticking with linear terms for many of our covariates should work fairly well, except at the highest flow conditions.
-We might also consider adding a “high rainfall” term, rather than fitting a a linear or smoothed predictor term for today’s rain.
+We might also consider adding a “high rainfall” term, rather than fitting a linear or smoothed predictor term for today’s rain.
 The cost of such model simplification would be a drop in ability to accurately predict chloride levels under the highest flow, highest rainfall conditions.